s-razoes/telenotify/README.md

 [![MIT License](http://img.shields.io/badge/license-MIT%20License-blue.svg)](https://github.com/s-razoes/updog/blob/master/LICENSE)

-telenotify is a simple telegram, no webhook, user interaction python module and simple for being used from the command line.
+telenotify is a simple telegram, no webhook, user interaction python module able to be used from the command line.

 ## Installation